 As America’s fastest-growing bourbon, Rabbit Hole doesn’t lean on its heritage and Kentucky roots, but stands up and says, proudly, “We’re the adventurers who give rise to ‘What’s next?’
 The iconoclasts who ask ‘Why not?’
 And the extraordinary who say ‘We will.‘” It’s a bourbon crafted to appeal to those who cherish their individuality, and who, through a life inspired by imagination and love, seek exceptional friendships and experiences.
-‘The Wonderful Party’ tells their story in a way that gives a colorful, grateful nod to the brand’s wellspring while reinforcing its commitment to the ‘Spirit of Guesting.’
+‘The Wonderful Party’ tells their story in a way that gives a colorful, grateful nod to the brand’s wellspring, and the Sundance Film Festival work acknowledges Rabbit Hole’s place in the pantheon of creative and ambitious souls.

 We love clients who want to stand up and tell the world about how proud they are of their brands.
 Better yet, they want to make them look as cool as they (and we) believe they are.
 So when an iconic Kentucky cult product shows up on your doorstep with stars in its eyes asking you to get it the attention it deserves, what else can you do . . . but help make it famous?